Products

 5S in Computer Industry

 Hewlett-Packard’s Computer Systems Division uses 5S to make system building more efficient.
-Having computer parts sorted, properly labeled, and stored in easily accessible areas make manufacturing faster and easier.
-Additionally, 5S can also be used to streamline work in software.
-Marking frequently used tools to make them easily accessible saves time and promotes increased productivity, and standardizing work practices can keep employee performance consistent across different offices and shifts.
+Having computer parts sorted, properly labeled, and stored in easily accessible areas makes manufacturing faster and easier.
+5S can also be used to streamline work in software by marking frequently used tools to make them easily accessible.
+Standardizing work practices can keep employee performance consistent across different offices and shifts.

 5S in Education

-Schools need to create a pleasant environment conducive to learning in order to be effective.
-Classrooms benefit from 5S Lean by removing all unnecessary items from the classroom including excess seats, tables, cabinets, and materials, to help students focus.
-Afterward, setting the remaining furniture and fixtures in order can maximize space and provide sufficient room for all students.
-Lastly, 5S provides a framework to sustain the optimal learning environment that it sets for each classroom.
+Schools need to create a pleasant environment conducive to learning.
+Classrooms benefit from 5S Lean by removing all unnecessary items from the area, including excess seats, tables, and materials, to help students focus.

 5S in General Office

 Regardless of industry, almost all businesses have an operations center that takes care of the business function from behind the scenes.
-Offices that do not practice 5S Lean or a similar methodology often have cluttered desks and storage rooms, as well as untidy work areas, materials, and equipment.
-This kind of work environment hurts productivity, and unintentionally promotes wasteful use of resources.
-Removing unnecessary items and applying 5s in the workplace can boost efficiency and even bring down operational costs.
+Having cluttered desks and untidy work areas hurts productivity and unintentionally promotes wasteful use of resources.
+Removing unnecessary items by applying 5S can boost efficiency and even bring down operational costs.

 The pillars or principles of 5s Lean are Sort, Set in order, Shine, Standardize, and Sustain.
 These five pillars represent a specific set of actions, which, when utilized and implemented harmoniously together, is proven to reduce waste and improve productivity, therefore increasing operational efficiency.